chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `REQ_CNTRLER_LIST` message, which is sent to the iChen&reg; 4.1 Server to request a list of controllers (i.e. machines) currently connected to the server.
+This class implements the `REQ_CNTRLER_LIST` message, which is sent to the iChen® 4.1 Server to request a list of controllers (i.e. machines) currently connected to the server.

 The server responds with a [`ControllersListMessage`](#controllerslistmessage) message.

 ### JSON Format Example